 For more information, read our guide to museums in Washington DC and how to get tickets to the Smithsonians.

 10. Look into a Tourist Attraction Discount Pass

 Tourist attraction passes bundle together many popular attractions and tours into one discounted price and can save you over 50%.

 They also can save you time with skip-the-ticket-line privileges.

-We detail how these passes work and help you decide which, if any, is best for you.
+Here we detail how these passes work and help you decide which, if any, is best for you.

-Here are a few more night time activities for the month of July.
+Below are a few more night time activities for the month of July.

-Take a Night Tour
+Take a Night Walking Tour

 Other night tours that we offer include: